 This is a guest article from Sarah Birch, Professor of Political Science, Department of Political Economy, King’s College London.

 Elections are by their nature complex logistical exercises.
 During a pandemic, holding an election will be more complicated still.
-Though the UK polls scheduled for May 2020 were postponed, elections are expected to take place in 2021 for many local authorities as well the Scottish Parliament and the assemblies of Wales and London.
+Though the UK polls scheduled for May 2020 were postponed, elections are expected to take place in 2021 for many local authorities as well the Scottish and Welsh Parliaments and the London Assembly.
 Given the current uncertainty over the trajectory of COVID-19, it is important to begin thinking about how the UK might cope with elections held under pandemic conditions.

 The recent British Academy report on ‘How to hold elections safely and democratically during the COVID-19 pandemic’ suggests several measures that can be taken to ensure that elections are both safe and democratic.